2. Markov Processes#

 Remark 2.1

-We connected Laws of Large Numbers to a statistical notion of invariance in Chapter Laws of Large Numbers and Stochastic Processes.
+We connected Laws of Large Numbers to a statistical notion of invariance in Chapter 1.
 The word invariance brings to mind a generalization of eigenvectors called eigenfunctions.
 Eigenfunctions of a linear mapping characterize an invariant subspace of functions such that the application of a linear mapping to any element of that space remains in the same subspace.
 Eigenfunctions associated with a unit eigenvalue are themselves invariant under the mapping.
-So perhaps it is not surprising that such eigenfunctions of \({\mathbb T}\) come in handy for characterizing invariant events implied by a Markov processes.
+So perhaps it is not surprising that such eigenfunctions of \({\mathbb T}\) come in handy for characterizing invariant events implied by a Markov process.

 It can be verified that \({\mathbb T} : {\mathcal L}^2 \rightarrow {\mathcal L}^2\) and that